stldo/ec2-node-nginx/README.md

 Update ports and global npm packages and clean unused packages.

-### bin/load {applicationName} {sslCertificate}
+### bin/load {applicationName} {domainNames} {sslCertificate}

-Loads a new application into the EBS volume, with a basic deployment system.
-A custom SSL certificate name can be set or `default` can be used for the system certificate.
-Custom SSL certificates must be copied to `/mnt/node/ssl/{sslCertificate}.key` and `/mnt/node/ssl/{sslCertificate}.crt` files.
+Load a new application into the EBS volume, with a basic deployment system. `{domainNames}` must be a space separated list with the domain names that the server must listen to.
+If `{sslCertificate}` is set to true, `load` will look for a folder name normalized from `{domainNames}` and inside `/mnt/node/ssl/` for a certificate.
+If a certificate is not found, a new one will be generated using Certbot.

-### bin/ssl
+### bin/ssl {domainNames}

-Update the system SSL certificate.
+Generate a free SSL certificate using Certbot. `{domainNames}` must be a space or comma separated list with the domain names to sign.
+Note that Let's Encrypt doesn't support wildcard domains.

 ## Requirements